nomemory/andreinc-site/_posts/2021-02-01-xml-to-json-using-mapneat.md

 Following my [previous article](/2021/01/31/hello-world-mapneat), I wanted to expand on the capabilities of the [**mapneat**](https://github.com/nomemory/mapneat) library.

-In this tutorial I am going to show you how can you transform an existing XML source into a/the desired JSON format.
+In this tutorial, I will show you how you can transform an existing XML source into a/the desired JSON format.

 Let's start with the following XML structure: